Credit Card Repayment Calculator

 Pauline Hatch

 Paying the minimum each month won't make debt go away.
-But, you can make larger, manageable repayments, or balance transfer to a new credit card so you don't pay interest on your debt.
+But, you can make larger, manageable repayments, or balance transfer to a new credit card so you won't have to pay interest on your debt.

 Below, you'll find top balance transfer credit cards.
 You can also use our credit card repayment calculator to explore various repayment options.
 You can see how quickly you can pay off your debt and how much interest you could save.